KidPudel/Iggy-s-Vault/gamedev/unity/Unity Reference Guilde.md

 How to structure your project for maintainability.

-1. [[Scene Management in Unity]] — Pattern showing scene management and managers persistency.
+1. [[Scene Management in Unity]] — Pattern showing scene management and managers persistency (singleton that live in a scene).
-2. [[Communication Patterns in Unity]] — Patterns for accessing other parts to communicate (Static, Singleton, Service Locator, Dependency Injection)
+2. [[Communication Patterns in Unity]] — Events, UnityEvents, ScriptableObject channels (Unity has no built-in signals)
 3. [[Component-Based Design in Unity]] — Single responsibility, reusable components, the 70/30 rule
 4. [[Layered Architecture in Unity]] — Systems/Managers/Components, separating simulation from presentation
 5. [[Data-Driven Design in Unity]] — Data/State/Representation separation, ScriptableObjects as definitions